wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 Republicans greatly expanded through posts for the 2016 election after having fewer posts than Democrats in 2015.
 So Republican picked up their Facebook content for the election, but this raises the question: what were they talking about?

-That's where topic modeling (and STM) can come in.
-Unlike human coding methods to analyze text that require you to know in advance what the topics are, topic modeling let's the data to speak for itself and identify the topics as word co-occurrence clusters.
+That's where topic modeling (and STM) comes in.
+Unlike human coding methods to analyze text that require you to know in advance what the topics are, topic modeling let's the data to speak for itself and the algorithm identifies topics as word co-occurrence clusters.

 For my analysis, I ran a 40-topic model that identifies the 40 most salient topics.
 The chart below outlines the size of the topics as a probability (so they all sum to one) for each topic.
 For example, the largest topic is about 5%.
 The words that best describe that topic are: "day", "us", "family", "today", "time".
 While these words only give us a glimpse to understand each topic, the top five words can generally give us a good idea of the topic.